ArsalanShakil/ArsalanShakil/README.md

 </p>

-- I’m currently working as Mobile Engineer at Finnair. :blush:
+- I’m currently working as AI Research Engingeer at F-Secure. :blush:

-- I am a full stack developer with a focus on Android but I am comfortable working on web, iOS and hybrid apps as well
+- Working on projects involving mobile and machine learning, including experimenting with on-device LLMs.
+- Collaborating with cross-functional teams to integrate machine learning models into mobile platforms, improving functionality and responsiveness.
 - I always enjoy learning new skills

 - <a href="https://arsalanshakil.github.io/" >Checkout my website (outdated)</a>